jvaleroliet/sonomayrit/_projects/2408migas.md

 <br>

-1. **Juan Talega - A Mis Amigos (1966)** <br> Juan Talega sings here one of the most primitive forms of Flamenco: the Martinetes.
-From *martillo* (hammer), or *martinete*, an instrument with which hot metals were struck in the forge to give them the proper shape.
+1. **Juan Talega - A Mis Amigos (1966)** <br> Juan Talega sings here one of the most primitive forms of Flamenco: the *Martinetes*.
+From *martillo* (hammer), or *martinete*, a tool with which hot metals were struck in the forge to give them the proper shape.
 It is a free genre, without meter, a reflection of a desolate state of mind that manifests itself in the form of a very sad lament.
 Juan Talega, an undisputed master of the ancient and legendary cantes, did not begin to sing in public until he was sixty years old[^Guia].<br>
 <br>
 1. **Munir Bachir - L'Orient En Andalousie (Sources De La Musique Espagnole) (1973?)** <br> Munir Bachir, famous oud player from Iraq, studied the arabic roots of Flamenco[^1] [^2], which he reflected in some of his compositions.The chosen song was recorded at a concert in Geneva, and we can hear harmonic elements of the Andalusian cadence and chords playing in an atypical way of the traditional lute.<br>
 <br>